Last Updated: April 25, 2024

 Early Life

-Born William Patrick Corgan, Jr. on March 17, 1967, in Elk Grove Village, Illinois, he established himself as an influential figure on the Alternative rock scene, especially as a frontman and sole permanent member of Smashing Pumpkins.
+Billy Corgan was born William Patrick Corgan, Jr. on March 17, 1967, in Elk Grove Village, Illinois.
 He attended Glenbard North High School and decided to start playing guitar after seeing a Flying V at a friend's house.
-Corgan then gave his savings to his father who subsequently bought him a used Les Paul knock-off, which Corgan taught himself to play.
+Corgan then gave his savings to his father, who subsequently bought him a used Les Paul knock-off, which Billy taught himself to play.
 Corgan's musical influences during these years were John Cale, Black Sabbath, Queen, and other mainstream rock acts.
 He also discovered alternative rock like Bauhaus and The Cure.
 After high school, despite grant and scholarship offers from numerous schools, he decided to instead pursue a career in music.

 Early Career